 Credit is extended to customers in the normal course of business.
 Trade accounts receivable are recorded at the invoiced amount, net of allowances.

-Effective January 1, 2021, upon adoption of ASU 2016-13, the allowance for credit losses is based on an expected loss model that estimates losses over the expected life of the trade accounts receivable.
+The allowance for credit losses is based on an expected loss model that estimates losses over the expected life of the trade accounts receivable.
 The Company estimates expected credit losses based on the Company's historical loss information, current and future economic and market conditions, and ongoing review of customers' account balances.
-Prior to the adoption of ASU 2016-13, the Company determined the allowance for doubtful accounts based on the delinquency of the account, the financial condition of the customer, and the Company's collection experience.

 The Company writes-off a receivable against the allowance when a determination is made that the balance is uncollectible and collection of the receivable is no longer being actively pursued.
-This determination is based on the delinquency of the account, the financial condition of the customer, and the Company's collection experience.
+For all periods presented, the allowance for credit losses was not material.